springboardmentor1311/Global-IP-Intelligence-Platform-Group-A/README.md

 ## 🐛 Troubleshooting

 **Backend not starting?**
-- Check MySQL is running
+- Check PostgreSQL is running
 - Verify database credentials in `application.properties`
 - Ensure port 8080 is available